MrNewbie-KH/Task-manager-API/notes.md

 - we are calling start function at the app right? then we gonna require dotenv at app.js too
 - we gonna use schema in order to be able to have db structure each record has name, id, completed or not no array of color or number of fingers
 - when i was handlimg the getOneTask method iused two different error messages one indicating server error and the other one indicating no task with the given id
+- patch is for partial update
+- async wrapper function to stop redundancy
 - in the app.js we use :

 ```js